ezEngine/docs/docs/custom-code/typescript/custom-ts-components.md

 ## Auto Generated Code

 The editor may insert auto generated code into the `.ts` file.
-This is needed for example for variables that are supposed to show up as [exposed parameters (TODO)](../../scenes/exposed-parameters.md).
+This is needed for example for variables that are supposed to show up as [exposed parameters](../../scenes/exposed-parameters.md).
 Special code comments are used to tag the are where the editor can insert the generated code:

 ```typescript
 /* BEGIN AUTO-GENERATED: VARIABLES */